opengeospatial/OGC-Web-API-Guidelines/README.md

 |  | - 429 - Too Many Requests
 | - 500 - Internal Server Error | - 503 - Service Unavailable

-The table above does not list the Redirect status codes for simplicity.
 Be explicit which 30x Redirect status codes the API supports.
 For any supported 30x codes follow the HTTP semantics.

 ### Principle #9 – Use of HTTP Header